RasaHQ/rasa-x-helm/README.md

 conversations to improve your [Rasa](https://rasa.com/docs/rasa) assistant.
 This Helm chart provides a quick, production-ready deployment of Rasa X in your cluster.

+> **_NOTE:_** Please see the [Rasa X documentation](https://rasa.com/docs/rasa-x/installation-and-setup/openshift-kubernetes/) for a detailed guide on usage and configuration of this chart.

 ## Installation

 ```bash